A general method for lower bounds on fluctuations of random variables: Theory

 Let $(\Omega, \mf)$ be a measurable space, and let $\nu$ be a probability measure on this space.
 Let $f$ and $g$ be two probability densities with respect to $\nu$, and let $\mu$ and $\mu'$ denote the corresponding measures.
 The Hellinger affinity or Hellinger integral between $\mu$ and $\mu'$ is defined as

 It is easy to see that this does not depend on the choice of $\nu$; the result is the same for any $\nu$ such that $\mu$ and $\mu'$ are both absolutely continuous with respect to $\nu$.
 For any $\mu$ and $\mu'$, there is always at least one such $\nu$, for example $(\mu+\mu')/2$.
-The Hellinger affinity gives the following upper bound on the total variation distance. \begin{lmm} For any two probability measures $\mu$ and $\mu'$ defined on the same measurable space,
+The Hellinger affinity gives the following upper bound on the total variation distance.
+This is a classical result.
+The proof is reproduced for completeness. \begin{lmm} For any two probability measures $\mu$ and $\mu'$ defined on the same measurable space,

 \end{lmm} \begin{proof} By the Cauchy--Schwarz inequality, \eq{ \tv(\mu, \mu') &= \frac{1}{2}\int|f-g|\,d \nu \\ &= \frac{1}{2}\int \bigl|\bigl(\sqrt{f}-\sqrt{g}\bigr)\bigl(\sqrt{f}+\sqrt{g}\bigr)\bigr| \, d\nu\\ &\le \frac{1}{2}\biggl(\int \bigl(\sqrt{f}-\sqrt{g}\bigr)^2 \, d\nu \int \bigl(\sqrt{f}+\sqrt{g}\bigr)^2 \, d\nu \biggr)^{1/2}\\ &= \bigl(1-\rho(\mu, \mu')\bigr)^{1/2}\bigl(1+\rho(\mu, \mu')\bigr)^{1/2}, } where the last step follows because $\int fd \nu=\int gd \nu=1$. \end{proof} The main advantage of using the Hellinger affinity is that it is easy to evaluate for product measures.
 For $i=1,\ldots, n$, let $\mu_i$ and $\mu_i'$ be probability measures on some measurable space $(\Omega_i, \mf_i)$.
 Let $\mu = \mu_1\times \cdots \times \mu_n$ and $\mu' = \mu_1'\times \cdots \times \mu_n'$ be the corresponding product measures on $\Omega_1\times \cdots \times \Omega_n$.
 Then from the definition of the Hellinger affinity it is clear that \eq{ \rho(\mu, \mu') &= \prod_{i=1}^n \rho(\mu_i, \mu_i'). } Combining this with Lemma \ref{tvbclmm}, we get the following upper bound for the total variation distance between product measures. \begin{lmm} Let $\mu$ and $\mu'$ be as in the above paragraph.
 Then